Emergency Management and Business Continuity Plans

 Controlled access: A state of limited access to university facilities declared by the Executive Control Team during which only essential personnel will have uncontrolled access to institutional buildings or areas.
 Non-essential personnel may gain access to facilities based on safety conditions within the facility and need to follow any established procedures including signing in and out at the designated check points.

 Executive Control Team: Team of executive administrators with institutional authority in times of emergencies.
-Members of the team include the President, Executive Vice President Chief Operating and Financial Officer, Executive Vice President for Academic and Research Affairs, Vice President of Facilities, Planning, and Engineering, and the Chief of the UT Police Department.
+Members of the team include the President, Senior Executive Vice President Chief Operating and Financial Officer, Executive Vice President & Chief Academic Officer, Vice President of Facilities, Planning, and Engineering, and the Chief of UTP-H.

 EH&S shall develop and maintain the institutional Emergency Management Plan.
 The EMP shall be updated at least annually.